Critical race theory: Public controversies

-United Kingdom

-Conservatives within the UK government began to criticize CRT in late 2020.
-Equalities Minister Kemi Badenoch, who is of Nigerian descent, said during a parliamentary debate to mark Black History Month, "We do not want to see teachers teaching their pupils about white privilege and inherited racial guilt [...]
-Any school which teaches these elements of critical race theory, or which promotes partisan political views such as defunding the police without offering a balanced treatment of opposing views, is breaking the law."

-In an open letter, 101 writers of the Black Writers' Guild denounced Badenoch for remarks about popular anti-racism books such as White Fragility and Why I'm No Longer Talking to White People About Race, made in an interview in The Spectator, in which she said, "many of these booksand, in fact, some of the authors and proponents of critical race theoryactually want a segregated society".

-United States

 Critical race theory has stirred controversy in the United States for promoting the use of narrative in legal studies, advocating "legal instrumentalism" as opposed to ideal-driven uses of the law, and encouraging legal scholars to promote racial equity.

 Before 1993, the term "critical race theory" was not part of public discourse.
 In the spring of that year, conservatives launched a campaign led by Clint Bolick to portray Lani Guinier—then-President Bill Clinton's nominee for Assistant Attorney General for Civil Rights—as a radical because of her connection to CRT.
-Within months, Clinton had withdrawn the nomination, describing the effort to stop Guinier's appointment as "a campaign of right-wing distortion and vilification".
+Within months, Clinton withdrew the nomination, describing the effort to stop Guinier's appointment as "a campaign of right-wing distortion and vilification".
+This was part of a wider conservative strategy to shift the Supreme Court in their favor.